MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 {{ Fill in the Synopsis }}

 ### [New-CMDeviceCollection](New-CMDeviceCollection.md)
-Creates a collection for devices and adds the collection to the Configuration Manager hierarchy.
+Create a device collection.

 ### [New-CMDeviceCollectionVariable](New-CMDeviceCollectionVariable.md)
-Creates a device collection variable.
+Create a device collection variable.

 ### [New-CMDeviceVariable](New-CMDeviceVariable.md)
 Creates a device variable for a Configuration Manager device.